CDNTaxReceipts/CDNTaxReceipts/README.md

 3. Unpack the code
     - cd extensions directory
     - git clone https://github.com/jake-mw/CDNTaxReceipts.git org.civicrm.cdntaxreceipts
-4. Enable the extension at Administer > Customize Data and Screens > Manage Extensions
+4. Enable the extension at Administer > System Settings > Manage Extensions
 5. Configure CDN Tax Receipts at Administer > CiviContribute > CDN Tax Receipts.
 (Take note of the dimensions for each of the image parameters.
 Correct sizing is important.
 You might need to try a few times to get it right.)

 Next: review and the permissions - the modules has added a new CiviCRM permission.